jtquisenberry/System_Design/Web_Application_Design.md

 * The replicated data may consist entirely of caches.

 ## Proxy Servers
 * Often include caches.
-If so, it is best due check the cache first due to the speed of accessing cache data in memory.
+  * If so, it is best to check the cache first due to the speed of accessing cache data in memory.
-* Collapsed forwarding. - The process of grouping identical or similar requests together, receiving a response, and then submitting the response to each client.
+* Collapsed Forwarding (Requests): - The process of grouping identical or similar requests together, receiving a response, and then submitting the response to each client.
-* Collapsing of spatially close data.
-The process of grouping requests for a resource based on geography.
+* Collapsing Forwarding (Location of Data in Data Store): The process of grouping requests based on the location on disk or in a database of the data.

-## Horizontal Scaling of Web Servers
+## Horizontal Scaling of Web Servers (Request Layer)
 * Horizontal Scaling: Adding additional machines.
 * Vertical Scaling: Adding additional resources to a single machine.
 * Adding more web servers is possible with a "shared-nothing" strategy.
 * Requires exactly the same code across servers.
 * Can be spun up quickly with Kubernetes.

-## Caching
+## Caching - Reading
-* Local Cache: Stores results of most recent request.
-This prevents re-querying data from SQL.
+* Generally: Stores the results of the most recent requests in memory.
-* Global Cache: If the load balancer sends requests to random nodes, there may be cache misses.
-Some cache contains the necessary response, but it does not happen to be the cache that received the latest request.
-Use a global cache in this casse.
-* Global Cache: Usually put on its own server.
-It is responsible for eviction of least recently used results.
+  * Python calls this "request caching".
+  * C# calls this "response caching".
+* Local Cache: Each request node (web server) stores a cache containing only the responses is processed.
+* Global Cache: A separate server stores a cache of all respondes processed by any node.
+  * Use a global cache to prevent cache misses that may occur with a local cache if the client is routed to different nodes for each request.
-* Global Cache: Usually in a system that uses this architecture, if a response is not found in a cache, the cache is responsible for querying the data layer.
-It is also possible for the request layer to query the data layer.
+  * Usually in a system that uses this architecture, if a response is not found in a cache, the cache is responsible for querying the data layer.
+However, it is also possible for the request layer to query the data layer.
-* Global Cache: can reduce availability.
-* In Python, this is called "request caching".
-In C#, it is called "response caching".
+  * If the global cache goes down, then all requests must be submitted to the data store.
+Otherwise, the entire system goes down.
-* Distributed cache: Cache is spread across request nodes.
+* Distributed Cache: Cache is spread across request nodes.
-* Distributed cache: If one node goes down, the worst case is that the node queries the database.
+  * If one node goes down, the worst case is that the node queries the database.
+* Eviction: The removal of cached responses when the cache becomes full.
+  * Often accomplished with Least Recently Used strategy.

+## Queues - Writing
+* Asynchronous handling of write requests.
+* Requests are submitted to a queue, and any worker agent can start work on a request.
+* Queue initially responds only that the request has been received.
+* Can retry failed requests.
+* May give the illusion of system availability.

 ## Data Store Selection
 * SQL: Common scaling techniques.
+  * Best with relational data with many joins.
 * NoSQL: Very low latency.
+  * Best when there are not many joins.
+  * Good if the schema must be changed frequently.
 * In-memory cache, such as Redis, very fast.

 ## SQL Farm